Steckbriefe - Mikrobiologie

 At What Temperatures Do These Microorganisms Die?

-In general, it can be assumed that these bacteria are killed when heated to +72 °C for at least two minutes or through an equivalent process.
-In foods, it is important to ensure that this temperature-time combination is reached in the core of the product to effectively kill the bacteria.
+In general, it can be assumed that the vegetative bacteria are killed by heating to +72°C for at least two minutes or by an equally effective process.
+In foods, it is important to ensure that this temperature-time combination is reached in the core of the product to safely kill the bacteria.

 Further Information and Literature